Bachelor of Arts with a Major in Political Science

 |PSC 2991||Special Topics in Political Thought|

-NOTE: No more than 3 credits of PSC 2987 Internship: Political Science may be credited toward the major.
-Additionally, PSC 2987 Internship: Political Science does not satisfy the upper-division distribution requirement.
+*No more than 3 credits of PSC 2987 Internship: Political Science may be credited to the 2000-level course requirement.

 In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication, or G-PAC.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.